PanosKatsaras/PanosKatsaras/README.md

 ### Hi there 👋 I'm Panos

 # 💫 About Me:
-I'm a passionate Full Stack developer from Greece!
+I'm a passionate Full Stack Developer from Greece!

 # 💻 Tech Stack: